FairwindsOps/insights-docs/docs/technical-details/architecture/architecture.md

 ### kube-hunter
-kube-hunter runs in [pod mode](https://github.com/aquasecurity/kube-hunter#pod) in order to discover what running a malicious container can do/discover on your cluster.
+kube-hunter runs in [pod mode](https://github.com/aquasecurity/kube-hunter#pod) in order to discover what running a malicious container can discover and do on your cluster.

 ### Nova
-Nova needs access to `Secrets`, which contain metadata about installed Helm charts.
+Nova needs access to `Secrets` which contain metadata about installed Helm charts.

 Nova will also need network access to any third-party Helm repositories from which Helm charts have been installed (e.g. `https://kubernetes-charts.storage.googleapis.com`).

-Nova will find all Helm charts installed in the cluster, then cross-check those charts with the upstream repositories to check for new versions.
+Nova will find all Helm charts installed in the cluster then cross-check those charts with the upstream repositories to check for new versions.

 ### OPA